What Happens if My Business Receives a CCJ

 The potential consequences, such as damage to credit ratings, financial hardships, and reputational harm, can be severe and long-lasting.

-In this blog post, we’ll guide you through the impact of a CCJ, the process from notification to enforcement, and strategies for resolving and preventing CCJs, while answering the question, “What happens if my business receives a CCJ?”
+We guide you through the impact of a CCJ, the process from notification to enforcement, and strategies for resolving and preventing CCJs.

 Effects on Credit Rating

-An unpaid CCJ remains on a company’s credit file for 6 years, making it challenging to obtain finance and affecting credibility with customers and suppliers.
+An unpaid CCJ remains on a company’s credit file for six years, making it challenging to obtain finance and affecting credibility with customers and suppliers.

 During this period, the company may struggle to access competitive lines of business funding, hindering its ability to grow and prosper.